MaxWies/boki-benchmarks/README.md

 There are four different layers on which we can collect statistics: client, gateway, function containers, log engines.

-On which layer we collect statistics is based on the experiment.
+On which layer we collect statistics depends on the experiment.
 For most of the experiments we collect statistics on the log engine level.

 #### Client ####
 The client measures latencies and throughput.